panter/meteor-moment-reactive/README.md

 ##Usage:

-You can use this in your template helpers to display the current time:
+You can use reactiveMoment in your template helpers to display the current time:

 ````